New Patients 704-486-8911

 Porcelain Veneers

-Made of ultra-thin, high-quality porcelain ceramic, porcelain veneers are color-matched to natural teeth and can blend in perfectly with your smile.
+Our dental veneers consist of ultra-thin, high-quality porcelain ceramic.
+The dentist color-matches porcelain veneers to natural teeth and blends them in perfectly with your teeth.
 This can be a great aesthetic treatment for a couple of crooked teeth that are not causing any functional and health issues.
-Dental veneers are sometimes referred as instant orthodontics.
+You also may hear dentists refer to dental veneers as instant orthodontics.

 Tooth Bonding